aswinudhayakumar/account-transactions/README.md

 # account-transactions

-This repository contains a project for managing account-related transaction endpoints.
-Built as part of an interview assignment for PISMO, the project focuses on handling transaction processing, querying, and management with clean architecture and well-structured code.
+A dockerized Go web service managing account-related transaction endpoints, created as an interview assignment for Pismo.
+Focuses on transaction processing, querying, and management, adhering to clean architecture principles and well-structured code.

 ## Table of contents